Disura-Randunu/qr-pdf-generator/README.md

 python gen.py
 ```

-A PDF File will be genrated with the folder.
+A PDF File will be genrated within the folder.